Information governance FAQs

-- Use a secure network connection, e.g. home wifi that requires a password so information is not sent or received over a public wifi network.
+- use a secure network connection, for example home Wi-Fi that requires a password so information is not sent or received over a public Wi-Fi network

-- Ensure the security of any physical documents you take home, particularly those that contain personal/confidential patient information.
+- ensure the security of any physical documents you take home, particularly those that contain personal or confidential patient information

-- Lock print outs and devices away at the end of the working day if possible, to avoid loss or theft of personal/confidential patient information.
+- lock print outs and devices away at the end of the working day if possible, to avoid loss or theft of personal or confidential patient information

 If you are using your own device, you should contact your IT department and see if they can install programs on your own equipment or send you links to software to download to secure your own equipment.
 If that’s not possible you should keep your software up to date to make it more difficult for an attacker.
 You should also avoid mixing your organisation’s information with your own personal information to avoid accidentally keeping hold of information for longer than is necessary.

-The Information Commissioner's Office (ICO) has published its own guidance on home working here.
-See question below regarding the additional precautions you should take when accessing and /or using confidential patient information (CPI) when working from home.
+The Information Commissioner's Office (ICO) has published its own guidance on home working.
+See the question below regarding the additional precautions you should take when accessing or using confidential patient information (CPI) when working from home.

-Can I access and/or use confidential patient information (CPI) when working from home?
+Can I access or use confidential patient information (CPI) when working from home?

 When accessing and using CPI at home you should protect it in the same way you would normally.
-You should follow the recommendations set out in the question above on homeworking and take the following additional precautions when accessing and /or using CPI:
+You should follow the recommendations set out in the question above on homeworking and take the following additional precautions when accessing or using CPI:

-- If you don’t have access to these and need to use an alternative email account, which may not be secure, consider password protecting documents and sharing the passwords via a different channel, like text
+- If you do not have access to these and need to use an alternative email account, which may not be secure, consider password protecting documents and sharing the passwords via a different channel, like text.

 What about if I’m overseas and I cannot return, can I still work?

-Can I share information with a health & care professional based at another health and care organisation if they are supporting the individual care of a patient/service user?
+Can I share information with a health and care professional based at another health and care organisation if they are supporting the individual care of a patient or service user?

 Can I use video conferencing and other tools with patients who are critically ill to communicate with their family members?